 As you probably know, scammers love using phishing emails to trick people into handing over their personal information and the login info for their online accounts.

-The scammers are taking advantage of the fact that everyone is shopping at the moment, which of course results in a lot of unusual activity with their bank accounts.
+The scammers are taking advantage of the fact that more people than ever are shopping online, which of course results in a lot of extra activity with their bank accounts.

 The wording of the fraudulent text messages varies a bit, but the scam always works something like this: